www3838438/dbu/doc/packages/media-converter.list.chroot.md

 mpeg's, flv's, and mov's into avi's (or DVD/VCD format or MPEG or 3gp etc.) all at once.

-This package provides a variety of preset conversion settings for common formats and devices.
+WinFF provides a variety of preset conversion settings for common formats and devices.
 These presets are intended to hit the "sweet spot" for each individual codec.
 They have been written with a tip of the balance to quality.

-For most presets to work, it is necessary to have the unstripped version of the libavcodec package, which can be obtained by installing libavcodec-extra as suggested by this package.
+For most presets to work, it is necessary to have the unstripped version of the libavcodec package, which can be obtained by installing libavcodec-extra as suggested by the WinFF suite.
 It might be necessary to enable additional repositories to find that package.

+This package is a metapackage to pull in either the GTK+ or Qt variant.

 ```